shtuuch/multiqueue/README.md

 Broker invokes subscribers' callbacks asynchronously.
 Round robin algorithm is used to select next Value if there are multiple subscribers on different Keys

-##Limitations
+## Limitations

-Call to unsubscribe inside callback will succeed but the all consumers for the value will be called.
+Call to unsubscribe inside callback will succeed but all consumers for the value will be called (if there were several consumers for the same Key)

 ## Further enhancement